janbaer/generator-kata/README.md

 ## Version history

+* 0.25
+  * Fix a problem with Babel 6.0
+  * Add support for Typescript
 * 0.24
   * Fix a warning with an unresovled peer dependency
   * Update versions of npm dependencies